Weekly Rapamycin Shows Promise in Improving Symptoms of ME/CFS in Early Clinical Trial

 Study Overview

-The data presented were drawn from the first 40 participants in the trial who had completed three months of follow-up.
-Participants received a starting dose of 0.5 or 1 mg of rapamycin weekly, which was gradually increased to a maximum of 6 mg per week or as tolerated.
-Throughout the study, participants completed several validated PROMs at baseline and monthly intervals:
+The data presented were drawn from the first 40 participants in the rapamycin ME/CFS trial who had completed three months of follow-up.
+Participants received a starting dose of 0.5 or 1 mg of rapamycin weekly, which was gradually increased to a maximum of 6 mg per week or as tolerated—consistent with dosing strategies explored in off-label use of rapamycin from longevity to weight loss.

 - Bell Activity Scale (BAS)